ConstantineLinardakis/Group-Project-7/README.md

   <dt> Launchpad is a java based application.
 It is a simulation of a Launchpad which has the ability to play, record and download audios! </dt>
 </dl>

+### Download
+Feel free to click -> [Zip File](https://github.com/ConstantineLinardakis/Group-Project-7/archive/refs/heads/main.zip)
+> After install make sure to open the zip, and export somewhere you can access.
+Then run the file in terminal, or any available Code Executor.
 ___

 ## Documentation